CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ^#^^#^ Exercise 2

+If you haven't already, open the "RDSL.subset" data.

 Begin by exploring the data generally with `describe`, `summarize` and `codebook`.
 After you've explored a bit, look into answering the following
 questions: